Are you wondering what is a personal essay? Discover more about personal essay, its examples and structures.

 Personal essays follow a specific structure.
 They should include these elements:

-Most essays will have three paragraphs, but you can have more or less depending on the main topic of your essay.
+Most academic essays will have at least three paragraphs, but you can have more or less depending on the main topic of your essay.
+Literary personal essays can span thousands of words or dozens of pages.
 Include descriptive details and go through the events in order to reach the defining moment of the story.

-Finish your essay with a conclusion.
+Finish your essay with a memorable conclusion that calls back to the introduction.
 This should summarize what you have written about, bring closure for the reader and give you the chance to reflect on what the life event taught you.
+A good personal essay conclusion leaves a reader wanting more or encourage them to reconsider their worldview.

 Tips for Writing a Personal Narrative Essay